Editorial Standards

 |---|---|---|

-| Part II: Promotion Description | Name of the scheme, type of transaction, claimed tax benefits, years involved, number of known participants | Use specific names – “XYZ Land Trust Syndicated Conservation Easement” – rather than generic descriptions; include the deduction ratio claimed if known |
+| Questions 1–3: Promotion Description | A plain-language description of the suspected scheme (Question 1), how you became aware of it (Question 2), and the date you first learned about it (Question 3) | Use specific names – “XYZ Land Trust Syndicated Conservation Easement” – rather than generic descriptions; include the deduction ratio claimed if known |

-| Part III: Promoter Information | Name, address, EIN or SSN, website, contact information of the person or entity promoting the scheme | Include as much identifying information as possible; the IRS needs to identify and locate the promoter to investigate |
+| Question 4: Promoter Information | Name, mailing address, SSN and/or PTIN (the form asks for SSN and/or PTIN, not an EIN), website, and telephone number of the person or entity promoting the scheme | Include as much identifying information as possible; the IRS needs to identify and locate the promoter to investigate |

-| Attachments | Marketing materials, promotional brochures, agreements, opinion letters, tax return data, financial statements, correspondence | Attachments are the most valuable part of the referral; a bare form without supporting documents is weak; include everything you have |
+| Attachments | Marketing materials, promotional brochures, agreements, opinion letters, tax return data, financial statements, correspondence | Attachments are the most valuable part of the referral; a bare form without supporting documents is weak; include everything you have (and note that if you answer Yes to having promotional material on Question 5, the form requires you to attach copies of it to the completed form) |

 Where to Submit